 You need to setup a RAID before installing your Windows 10 operating system, and you will need to prepare the following in order to do so.

 - The Microsoft Windows 10 OS DVD.

 - · A connected external DVD drive.

-- Two Identical solid state drives.
+- At least two Identical solid state drives.

 - The Device Drivers & Utilities + User's Manual disc.